alexdcox/ctx-websocket-example/README.md

 There will also be a `payment` property for payment events, which will contain the same data as the get payment endpoint response.

 ### API Disconnections
-Our CI/CD pipeline allows us to push updates as soon as they're ready, which me make use of regularly.
+Our CI/CD pipeline allows us to push updates as soon as they're ready, which we make use of regularly.
 This means client websocket connections will often be disconnected as the backend shuts down and new versions start up.
 All crypto transactions that are missed during this time will be caught as we rescan the blockchain, but clients that haven't reconnected will miss out on these events.

 We may implement webhooks in the near future to solve this problem, but for now we recommend manually polling all pending payments after re-connecting a websocket in order to ensure our systems are fully in sync.